Nicos Anastasiades: Controversies

 More specifically, in August 2019, an OCCRP report linked President Anastasiades' Law firm, which he co-owned and from which he stepped away just as he was ascending to the presidency in 2013, with "business deals linked to a friend of Russian President Vladimir Putin, the infamous Magnitsky scandal, and a network of companies used in various financial crimes."
 Both of President Anastasiades' daughters are still partners in the firm, and he still has a private office in the building.
 The report revealed that Anastasiades' Law firm "executed complex deals that moved Russian money to and from shell companies created by and associated with the firm", two of which appear to be deeply entwined with the Troika Laundromat.

 In 2021, his name was mentioned in the Pandora papers.

 Makarios Drousiotis, a political activist, journalist, and writer, published a trilogy of books containing personal accounts and third-party documents uncovering extensive corruption scandals during the presidency of Nicos Anastasiades.
 In 2024, his third publication, "Mafia State," instigated a criminal investigation against Anastasiades, prompting the involvement of international legal practitioner Gabrielle Louise McIntyre.

 On 23 April 2024, Anastasiades filed a lawsuit against Drousiotis, seeking over €2,000,000 in defamation damages and a ban on his books "Mafia State" and "The Gang", alleging malicious falsehoods.

+In 2026, OCCRP, Belarusian Investigative Center, ZDF, Der Standard, Paper Trail Media, and Cyber Partisans published an investigation into the business ties of Nicos Anastasiades' family with Belarusian businessman Yury Chyzh.